tezos-reward-distributor-organization/tezos-reward-distributor/docs/plugins.md

     access_token: YYYYYYYY
     access_secret: WWWWWWWW
     tweet_text: >
       Reward for cycle %CYCLE% complete!
-We had %NDELEGATORS% delegators in the cycle and paid out %TREWARDS% XTZ in rewards. #ourbakery #rewards #tezos
+We had %NDELEGATORS% delegators in the cycle and paid out %TREWARDS% tez in rewards. #ourbakery #rewards #tezos
 ```

 The above example configuration will produce a tweet that looks like this:

 ```
 Reward for cycle 290 complete!
-We had 133 delegators in the cycle and paid out 1234.98 XTZ in rewards.
+We had 133 delegators in the cycle and paid out 1234.98 tez in rewards.
 #ourbakery #rewards #tezos
 ```